JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 Basically, a meta-runner is a set of build steps from one build configuration that you can reuse in another; it is an XML definition, containing build steps, requirements, and parameters, that you can utilize in XML definitions of other build configurations.

+> Note that [VCS roots](configuring-vcs-roots.md) are not baked into meta-runners.
+If build steps of your meta-runner perform operations on repository files and folders, root-less configurations that reuse these meta-runner steps will fail.
+You can reuse a VCS root the meta-runner's origin configuration utilizes to fix this issue.
+>
+{type="note"}

 TeamCity allows extracting meta-runners using the web UI.

 All meta-runners are stored on a project level, so they are available within this project and its subprojects only, and are not visible outside.
 If a meta-runner is stored on the Root project level, it is available globally (in all projects).